michelle3211/311project/project-proposal/project-proposal.md

 4. Delegating tasks amongst ourselves.
 5. Drawing any necessary UML class digrams.

-We will also need to plan out the following:
+We will also need to plan out the following details:

 - what browsers we will support
 - what the visual layout of our web application will be